ismael-lajaaiti/astro-tutorial/src/content/posts/3_another-post.md

 ---
-title: Simulating food web dynamics in Julia
+title: The cavity method for dummies
 pubDate: 2024-08-21
 description: This is the first post of my new Astro blog.
 author: Ismaël Lajaaiti